-Important Notice: Users of DU VideoManager, DU CourseMedia videos (excluding images and audio), TechSmith Relay, Relay Wrangler, and faculty who are using videos in Canvas, will be impacted by the transition over to Kaltura, which will be a campus-wide rollout beginning in the Fall Quarter of 2019.
+Important Notice: Users of DU VideoManager, DU CourseMedia videos (excluding images and audio), TechSmith Relay, Relay Wrangler, and faculty who are using videos in Canvas, will be impacted by the transition over to Kaltura, which will be a campus-wide rollout beginning in the Spring Quarter of 2020.

 What is Kaltura?

 The University of Denver has selected a company called Kaltura to be the next campus-wide video management system.
 Kaltura has a suite of tools related to video creation, uploading, editing, mobile app, captioning, lecture capture, sharing, and Canvas integration.
 Here is a list of Kaltura products with a short description: